TheDBStern/Baltic_Lab_Wild/README.md

     * 'prep_lmm.rawAFC.R' - same as above but does not transform the allele frequencies
     * 'prep_lmm.rawFreqs.R' - same as above but uses raw allele frequencies rather than divergence from the ancestor
 - [run_lmm.R](./selection_analyses/run_lmm.R) R script to run the linear mixed model with lme4 on every called SNP.
 Uses the output from [prep_lmm.R](./prep_lmm.R)

+**simulations**, -- SLiM script and commands for running epistasis simulations using our empirical parameters
+See README.md file
+- [epistasis_simulations.slim](./simulations/epistasis_simulations.slim) -- SLiM script to run the simulations.
+Contains the fitness functions used in the study.
+- [run_slim.sh](./simulations/run_slim.sh) -- Command to execute the SLiM script.
+Parameter values are set in the command line.
+- [sortedhbdata.csv](./simulations/sortedhbdata.csv) -- Data from the 121 selected alleles (haplotype blocks) used in the simulations.
+Additional information and simulation scenarios can be found [here](https://github.com/NW-Anderson/EpistasisSim)

 ## Software required to run these scripts
 - [BLAST 2.7.1+](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/)